mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 The computer getting this input will do the math and print out the secret card, in this case _3C_ because _2C_ + 1 is _3C_.

-Another example is how we can use modulo arithmetic to perform the trick.
+To generalize this into a formula, _base card value_ + _secret steps_ % 13 is how the computer program knows how to predict the secret card.

+Let's try another example where the base card is greater than the secret card.

 Let's imagine the following cards are selected:  or Jack of diamonds, 7 of diamonds, Ace of clubs, King of hearts, and the 5 of hearts.

+* clubs: _AC_
+* diamonds: _7D_, _JD_
+* hearts: _KH_, _5H_
+* spades: None

 Let's select the base card as the King of hearts and the secret card as the 5 of hearts.

 This means we need to tell the computer to add 5 to the King and that the secret card's suit is heart.

 We tell the computer the first card is _KH_, and then order the cards high, low, middle to tell the computer to add 5 to the King.
 We enter _JD_, _AC_, _7D_ which means the _secret steps_ is +5.
-Remember to use the formula (_base card value_ + 5) % 13 which evaluates to 5.
-Since the base card is a heart, the computer responds with 5H.
+Remember to use the formula  _base card value_ + _secret steps_ % 13 which evaluates to 5.
+Since the base card is a heart, the computer responds with _5H_.

 ## Tips